Tsunami facts for kids

 Why are tsunamis so destructive?

-Here’s why tsunamis are so powerful:
+Here’s why tsunamis are so powerful and destructive:

 Can you outrun a tsunami?